Long Ago and Far Away (James Taylor song): Reception

 Music journalist Dave Thompson described the song as "slight."
 But Rudis considers it a "nice dreamy number."
 Author Ian Halperin regards it as the most daring song on Mud Slide Slim.
 Thirteen years after its initial release, critic Doug Robinson called it a "lesser known gem."
 Rolling Stone Album Guide critic Mark Coleman considered it the one song on Mud Slide Slim that wasn't sappy or flaccid.
 Cash Box described the song as a "musical gem," stating that the "simple tune rings with sincerity and sparkle with the fine Peter Asher production touch."
+Record World said "Mellow as can be, with expert background vocal by girlfriend Joni.
+Nicer harmony can't be heard anywhere."
 Taylor himself considers it "a sentimental song, but good."

 "Long Ago and Far Away" reached number 31 on the Billboard Hot 100 and reached number 4 on the Billboard Adult Contemporary chart.
 It reached number 12 in Canada, as well as number 9 on the Canadian Adult Contemporary chart.